 There are some unspoken rules to follow when you’re riding the subway.
 First, if you see someone who is having a hard time standing because of age or injury, offer him or her your seat.
-Pregnant women should also be on the receiving end of an extended seat.
+Pregnant women should also be on the receiving end of an extended place.

 Next, as you’re getting on the subway train, make sure you quickly step in and allow room for other passengers to get on.
 Don’t feel like you have to hang by the doors until you need to get off.
 Finally, as you’re leaving the train, make sure you’re not blocking a stairway if you need to stop and figure out which direction you’re going.
 The last thing you want to do is stop up foot traffic.

 Avoid Tourist DestinationsAvoid Tourist Destinations

-There are certain destinations around the city, such as the Statue of Liberty, Empire State Building, and Times Square, known for attracting tourists.
+There are specific destinations around the city, such as the Statue of Liberty, Empire State Building, and Times Square, known for attracting tourists.
 If you want people to think you’re a tourist, all you have to do is go marvel at one of these hot spots.
 Instead, wait until you have friends or family come to visit you, and then use them as an excuse to visit all the places you want to go.

 New York City is a beautiful city, and there’s no other place like it in the world.
 By following the etiquette on the subway and the street, you’ll be able to pass yourself off as a local as soon as you get here with no questions asked.